Why do we need assessments?

-State assessments for English Language Development (ELPAC), English language arts and Math (CAASPP/SBAC) and Science (CAST) will be administered remotely via computer this Spring.
+English Language Proficiency Assessment of California (ELPAC) will be administered remotely via computer and/or in -person this Spring.
 Check in with your school site for specific dates and times.
 Please review the Remote Testing Guidelines and Conditions.

 English Language Development

 English Language Arts and Mathematics

 Smarter Balanced Assessment / California Alternative Assessment

 Grades 3-8; 11

 District Assessments in Reading and Math

 Common district assessments are one of many tools used to monitor and support student progress.